ctmrbio/estimate_seq_depth_notebooks/REPORT.rst

 depth leads to a better reproduction of the actual functional profile.
 However, increasing read depth also increases the likelihood of overpredicting the presence of TIGRFAMs, which is an important thing to consider if making an analysis that depends on the relative abundances of identified TIGRFAMs.
+All in all, if you have a low coverage metagenome sample, our results indicate that it is better to try to annotate raw reads directly, rather than trying to assemble and identify ORFs.